-Below are a number of highly recommended e-Buddhist books that give a clear introduction to the basic tenets and practices of Buddhism as a living philosophy of life.
+Below are a number of highly recommended e-Buddhist books that give a clear introduction to the basic tenets and practices of classic Buddhism as a living philosophy of life.

 The Four Noble Truths by Ajahn Sumedho

 This is a fine 70-page introduction to the more in depth topics of mainstream Buddhism.
 While comprising only four chapters, one for each of the Noble Truths, Sumedho illuminates the core of the Buddha’s teachings.
 His down-to-earth and straightforward style is intended for a contemporary western audience.
 This is a good place to begin your journey on the Buddhist path.

 The Eightfold Path for the Householder by Jack Kornfield